Azure/azure-cli/src/command_modules/azure-cli-container/README.rst

         --cpu                         : The required number of CPU cores of the containers.
 Default: 1.
         --environment-variables -e    : A list of environment variable for the container.
 Space separated values in 'key=value' format.
-        --image-registry-login-server : The container image registry login server.
-        --image-registry-password     : The password to log in container image registry server.
-        --image-registry-username     : The username to log in container image registry server.
         --ip-address                  : The IP address type of the container group.
 Allowed values:
                                         Public.
         --location -l                 : Location.
 You can configure the default location using `az